 The Group recognises the net future tax benefit related to deferred income tax assets to the extent that it is probable that the deductible temporary differences will reverse in the foreseeable future.
 Assessing the recoverability of deferred income tax assets requires the Group to make significant estimates related to expectations of future taxable income.
 Estimates of future taxable income are based on forecasted cash flows from operations and the application of existing tax laws in each jurisdiction.
-To the extent that future cash flows and taxable income differ significantly from estimates, the ability of the Group to realise the net deferred tax assets recorded at the end of the reporting period could be affected.
+To the extent that future cash flows and taxable income difference in the income difference of the reporting period could be affected.